gmc-code/PC-app-development/docs/Anvil/sportsmen.rst

 | Place 3 label fields in a vertical line at the left below the second radio button.
 | Name the label fields: "player", "score" and "average".
-| Resize them to a width of 295 using the container properties width poerty.
+| Resize them to a width of 295 using the container properties width property.

 ----